eddydong/eddydong.github.io/index.md

 ![img](img/solar/4.jpg)

-If flying through the ring of Sature is still not crazy enough for you, let's switch of the collision detection for a while and do somethign really crazy!
+If flying through the ring of Saturn is still not crazy enough for you, let's switch of the collision detection for a while and do somethign really crazy!
 First, let's feel the gravity pull.
 You'll be lanuching the spaceship from the surface of the Earth and if you do not steer it to the orbital direction, it will do a free fall to the center of the Earth and be accelerated to an unbelievable high speed.
-This is called the Gravity Assist.
-In this case it's so strong and sends you to the deep space for a journey of no return.
+This is called the Gravity Assist - an extreme one in this case - it's so strong and it fires you like a bullet to the deep space for a journey of no return...

 ![img](img/solar/5.jpg)